Wednesday April 23, 2014

 The application provides us with information about your trip preferences, physical condition (to help us place you in an appropriate trip), health history, and any special needs.
 Space on the trip is limited and enrollment is on a first-come, first-served basis.
 Applications are processed based on your Web sign-up date or postmark date.
 Due to the popularity of the program, we suggest you submit your application as soon as possible.
 The trip will fill before the application deadline (June 30).
 We have had a waiting list for the past several years so if you wait until late to apply, there may not be a space for you.
 If you need to make early airline reservations to secure a good fare, make sure that your application is sent in time to guarantee you a space.
 If enrollment is filled, we will notify you and place you on our waiting list.

 Detailed information will be emailed to your Princeton email address in mid-July and posted on the OA Web site.
 It includes specific information on what items to bring, where and when to arrive, how to get your room key, and other important information.
 This second letter is your confirmation for participating in the program.
 If you do not receive an email by July 15, please call us to confirm that we received your application.
-There have been occasions when there was a problem with the mail and we never received the original application (another good reason to apply online).
 We can’t hold a space for you if we do not receive an application.
 You can also check on the OA Web site on July 1 to confirm that you are on the list of participants (www.princeton.edu/~oa/ft/).

 Health Forms & Immunizations: To approve participation of applicants, the University Health Services Office requires that all Outdoor Action Program participants complete and return the matriculation health history forms to University Health Services by June 30.
 University Health Services has immunization requirements for Tetanus/Diptheria/Pertussis so please review those carefully.
 The Hepatitis B vaccine is given in three doses over six months.
 As long as you have started the Hepatitis B series, you can participate.
 Please make sure that you comply with all of Health Services’ immunization policies.
 We are not permitted to take people without medical clearance from Health Services.
 You may request an immunization exemption for religious reasons by checking the box on the application.